 However, as a busy professor, life started to get really tough when we wanted to raise a family and have children, as a big chunk of my clinical and research work has to be done after hours and during weekends.
 In the meantime, there was something deeply unsettling growing in me, accumulating over the years, as healthcare and academic institutions become increasingly corporate-like and profit driven.
 Sitting in the ivory tower of the academics, many faculty were caught in nauseating competitions for research grants, paper cranking and ladder climbing.
 Some of the papers we wrote, in hindsight, had little to do with real clinical impact but for pure promotion and quantity.
 That's the problem I see in academic medicine - a great deal of knowledge and research investment made are not translating into what patients receive and what public can benefit.

 Today, the gap between what the academicians are leading to in cutting edge research and what the public know or do in the community is growing even larger.
-This becomes apparent to me when I was working in the wellness center, as often, I had to explain to people what Vitamin C is and how it could help boost up immunity.
+This became apparent to me when I was working in the wellness center, as often, I had to explain to visitors what Vitamin C is and how it could help boost up immunity.
 This trend is still continuing and becoming a significant problem in American public health, with healthcare cost sky rocked, yet inaccessible and affordable to the general public.
-People find it extremely difficult to navigate through its complex and expensive mesh of procedures, services, and billings without being able to access to the advanced medical technologies available to them.
+People find it extremely difficult to navigate through the complex and expensive mesh of procedures, services, and billings without being able to access to the advanced medical technologies available to them.

 6. Awakening of the Soul

-Even though I have come across Buddhist and Daoist stories and writings when I was in college, I had never taken religions or spiritual matters seriously, partially because Chinese Cultural Revolution has pretty much forced us to abandon them and treat them as garbage or superstitions.
+Even though I have come across Buddhist and Daoist stories and writings when I was in college, I had never taken formal religious training in my childhood, partially because Chinese Cultural Revolution has pretty much forced us to abandon them and treat them as superstitions.
 Meeting my husband who is from South India was the first time that I witnessed someone who would do daily rituals, prayers, and reciting scriptures devotedly.
-In year 1999, we traveled together for the first time, to his home town in south India, the Land of Spirituality.
+In year 1999, we traveled together for the first time, to his home town in India - the Land of Spirituality.
 I still remember the first moment of arriving there, when I got off the train, seeing the beautiful orange glowing sun, setting down on the land.
 The people and the surroundings seemed to be so familiar to me, as if I were back in history or living in a Deja Vu.
 Old emotions and sensations rose slowly inside of me, from something so long ago, yet hidden deep in my subconsciousness.
 We visited temples and sacred sites, and got married in a traditional Hindu ceremony.
 Afterwards, we also traveled to China, arranged by my parents to visit ancient Tibetan, Buddhist and Daoist temples, partially because they were all turned into popular tourist attractions.
 Something like a seed that has been planted in me, started to sprout and grow organically and spontaneously, urging me to take a study more seriously.
 Interestingly, wherever we travelled together, we would be visiting places with rich heritage in eastern philosophy and spirituality.

 A series of events, coincidences, or life-changing moments happened like a cascade one after another soon afterwards, which could be best attributed to as a "Calling of the Heart", "Unfolding of a Miracle", or similar terms which I hope to write later.
 Perhaps this is the way how our souls are being shaken up by the mysterious power of the Great Nature, I often wondered.
 There was the first moment I met a Yoga teacher who were traveling around the world, visiting sacred sites and connecting students worldwide.
-There was the first moment when I looked at a small meditation book with a picture of an Indian sage sitting in a lotus pose before a candle.
+There was the first moment when I looked at a small meditation book with a picture of an Indian yogi sitting in a lotus pose before a candle.
 And there was the first moment when I opened a Buddhist scripture, reading its explanation and text...There were many such first moments, which bore the similarity how I felt when I first arrived in the land of south India.
-"Am I living in a dream of the past, or repeating memory like a spiral, of what I have been doing a long time ago?"
+"Am I living in a dream of the past, or repeating memory like a spiral, of what I had done before?"
 I wondered.
-Naturally picking up Yoga, Taichi, and meditation was not a difficult task for me, as somewhere in my body, it knows what to do.
+Naturally picking up Yoga, Taichi, and meditation was not a difficult task for me, as somewhere in my body and mind, it knows what to do.

-I wanted to be a Buddhist nun very seriously at some point (my current last name in fact is what Buddhist disciples all used in Chinese history, which is how the Buddha's name Shakyamuni pronounced and sounded like in Chinese).
+I wanted to be a Buddhist nun very seriously at some point.
 But the twist of fate has brought me with two young children and a full-time career in academic medicine.
 While being a mother and a professor at the same time, I also turned myself into a very dedicated Buddhist student, spending all my spare time reading scriptures and in meditation, some of these times were in odd hours at night and in between feeding babies.
-There were indeed great moments of joy and enlightenment, truly came like being hit by a lightning rod from above, mind blowing and communing with the Buddha directly.
+There were indeed great moments of joy and enlightenment, which I felt like being hit by a lightning rod from above, mind opening and shocking at times.
 There were also other moments as if I became a fish, breathing and swimming in the ocean of life and light, drinking the infinite fountain of universal wisdom and energy.

 7. Follow Your Heart